liberforce/freeside-pelican/content/mandriva-linux-20090-upgrade-successful.md

 ## The bad:

 - The upgrade didn't happen flawlessly.
-- Mandriva really needs to take into account the basics of the <a href="http://library.gnome.org/devel/hig-book/stable/" hreflang="en">HIG</a> for every new dialog they create.
+- Mandriva really needs to take into account the basics of the [HIG](http://library.gnome.org/devel/hig-book/stable/){hreflang="en"} for every new dialog they create.
 - When there's a md5sum error on an hdlist file on a mirror, aria doesn't automatically try to use another mirror.
 - The whole process was painfully slow, despite my AMD 3000+ CPU and a 20Mb/s connection.
 - It seems that KDE users have much more trouble with the migration, which was to be expected with the huge changes from KDE3 to KDE4.
 Sorry for them :-(.